 Payer control refers to the payer’s capacity to pick the most beneficial terms for the transfer of funds to the payee.

 Solid payer control over the exchange of funds benefits users by helping them manage their funds and control their spending.

 In particular, certainty about the timing of exchanges and increased access to data about account status enables payers to maintain a strategic distance from overdrafts and effectively manage their account balances.

 Another valuable trademark in choosing a payment API for P2P transfers is its potential for universality.
-What are the odds of the API gaining far reaching acknowledgment or widespread acceptance among consumers?
-The potential for universality of a P2P API depends on two principal factors.
+What are the odds of the API gaining far-reaching acknowledgment or widespread acceptance among consumers?
+The potential for the universality of a P2P API depends on two principal factors.

 The primary factor is the means by which appealing consumers would discover the payment API if they were to use it and the assurance that the other party to the transaction would be willing to use it.

 The answer to this question depends on the cost and convenience of utilizing the service after setup and on other characteristics of the payment that affect the benefits to the user, for example, speed, payer control, and security.